-As at 30 April 2019, a total of 145 apprentices and 41 trainees were employed in integration and training courses.
+As at 30 April 2020, a total of 173 apprentices and 43 trainees were employed in integration and training courses.

 Particular attention will be paid to relationships of collaboration with universities and schools as well as training agencies in the area.
-The aim for 2019 is to intensify collaborations with non-Tuscan Universities (Padua, the Polytechnical Universities of Turin and Milan, and Ca' Foscari) and to intensify collaborations with schools in order to increase the number of school and work alternation activities, in the belief that this will make an important contribution to the growth of young people in the area.
-There are plans to welcome more than 55 students to our companies.
+The aim for 2020 is to intensify collaborations with non-Tuscan Universities (Bocconi University and Cattolica del Sacro Cuore University in Milan, and the Polytechnical Universities of Turin and Milan) and to intensify collaborations with schools in order to increase the number of school and work alternation activities, in the belief that this will make an important contribution to the growth of young people in the area.
+There are plans to welcome more than 20 students to our companies.
+Their inclusion is envisaged from September onwards, in compliance with the new national measures to prevent and contain the Covid-19 virus.